CuratorCat/pcc-archive.org/wiki/collections/grandmas/index.md

 PCC community member [jack.pcc.eth](https://twitter.com/jkdaleMU) built a tool for finding your grandma match, check it out: https://nftbagcheck.com/find-my-grandma

+If the KittyVault owns the Grandma with the matching number of the Cat you own, you can use [Grandma Swap Shop](#swap-shop) to get that Grandma.

 ## Learn More

 - Video: [Grandma's Nightstand: Explained!](/posts/explained/202205-nightstand)

+### Grandma Swap Shop {#swap-shop}

+If the KittyVault(kittyvault.pcc.eth) owns the Grandma with the matching number of your Cat, you can send it to the vault and open a ticket in PCC Discord to get the Grandma with the matching number of the Cat you own.

+See all Grandmas in the KittyVault on [OpenSea](https://opensea.io/kittyvault.pcc.eth/purrnelopes-grandmas?search[sortBy]=LISTING_DATE)

 ## Events

 - 2022-05-13: PCC Team minted Grandmas #1 - #20 @ [07:34:26 PM +UTC](https://etherscan.io/tx/0xcffd4c0be97732136798b54a9cb1830490c9625f8c2c8c36afecfd1041590d75)
 - 2022-05-16: Public Grandmas mint/claim started
+- 2022-06-06: Grandma Swap Service vote passed on [Snapshot](https://snapshot.org/#/purrnelopescountryclub.eth/proposal/0x133d577cc08adb87b32b9cb99abaac862627a395514046143328448887b436f6)

 ## The Grandmas Contract {#contract}